peterosterlund2/texel/doc/proofgame.md

    the state, but the position of the non-pawn pieces are not included in the state (not even the file).
-   1. Light-squared bishops and dark-squared bishops are considered to be different pieces types, represented by LB and DB respectively.
+   1. Light-squared bishops and dark-squared bishops are considered to be different piece types, represented by LB and DB respectively.
    2. Kings are not included, since each side always has exactly one king.

 Legal moves in the proof kernel space are all types of captures (including